Archangel144k/nerd-font-installer/README.md

 # Nerd Font Installer CLI

-A modern, enhanced Rust-based command-line tool to list, download, and install Nerd Fonts on your system with beautiful colored output and progress indicators.
+A Rust-based command-line tool to list, download, and install Nerd Fonts on your system with beautiful colored output and progress indicators.

 ## ✨ Features